Ted Kennedy: First years, brothers' assassinations

-Ted initially advised his brother Robert against challenging the incumbent President Lyndon Johnson for the Democratic nomination in the 1968 presidential election.
-Once Eugene McCarthy's strong showing in the New Hampshire primary led to Robert's presidential campaign starting in March 1968, Ted recruited political leaders for endorsements to his brother in the western states.
-Ted was in San Francisco when his brother Robert won the crucial California primary on June 4, 1968, and then after midnight, Robert was shot in Los Angeles and died a day later.
-Ted Kennedy was devastated by his brother's death, as he was closest to Robert among those in the Kennedy family.
+Ted initially advised his brother Robert against challenging the incumbent Johnson for the Democratic nomination in the 1968 presidential election.
+Once Senator Eugene McCarthy's strong showing in the New Hampshire primary led to Robert's presidential campaign starting in March 1968, Kennedy recruited political leaders for endorsements to his brother in the western states.
+Ted was in San Francisco when his brother Robert won the crucial California primary on June 4, 1968, and then after midnight, Robert was shot in Los Angeles and died the next day.
+Ted was devastated, as he was closest to Robert among those in the Kennedy family.
 Kennedy aide Frank Mankiewicz said of seeing Ted at the hospital where Robert lay mortally wounded: "I have never, ever, nor do I expect ever, to see a face more in grief."
-At Robert's funeral, Kennedy eulogized his older brother:
+At Robert's funeral at St. Patrick's Cathedral, Kennedy eulogized his older brother:

-At the chaotic August 1968 Democratic National Convention, Mayor of Chicago Richard J. Daley and some other party factions feared that Hubert Humphrey could not unite the party, and so encouraged Ted Kennedy to make himself available for a draft.
-The 36-year-old Kennedy was seen as the natural heir to his brothers, and "Draft Ted" movements sprang up from various quarters and among delegates.
-Thinking that he was only being seen as a stand-in for his brother and that he was not ready for the job himself, and getting an uncertain reaction from McCarthy and a negative one from Southern delegates, Kennedy rejected any move to place his name before the convention as a candidate for the nomination.
-He also declined consideration for the vice-presidential spot.
-George McGovern remained the symbolic standard-bearer for Robert's delegates instead.
+At the chaotic August 1968 Democratic National Convention, Mayor of Chicago Richard J. Daley and other party factions feared that Hubert Humphrey could not unite the party, and so encouraged Kennedy to make himself available for a draft.
+The 36-year-old Kennedy was seen as the natural heir to his brothers, and "Draft Ted" movements sprang up from various quarters.
+Thinking he was only being seen as a stand-in for his brother and that he was not ready for the job, and getting an uncertain reaction from McCarthy and a negative one from Southern delegates, Kennedy rejected moves to place his name before the convention as a candidate.
+He declined consideration for the vice-presidential spot.
+Senator George McGovern remained the symbolic standard-bearer for Robert's delegates instead.

-After the deaths of his brothers, Kennedy took on the role of a surrogate father for his 13 nephews and nieces.
+After the deaths of his brothers, Kennedy took on the role of a surrogate father for their children.
 By some reports, he also negotiated the October 1968 marital contract between Jacqueline Kennedy and Aristotle Onassis.
+Kennedy denied this.

-Following Republican Richard Nixon's victory in November, Kennedy was widely assumed to be the front-runner for the 1972 Democratic nomination.
+Following Republican Richard Nixon's victory in November, Kennedy was assumed to be the front-runner for the 1972 Democratic nomination.

-In January 1969, Kennedy defeated Louisiana Senator Russell B. Long by a 31–26 margin to become Senate Majority Whip, the youngest person to attain that position.
-While this further boosted his presidential image, he also appeared conflicted by the inevitability of having to run for the position; "Few who knew him doubted that in one sense he very much wanted to take that path", Time magazine reported, but "he had a fatalistic, almost doomed feeling about the prospect".
+In January 1969, Kennedy defeated Louisiana Senator Russell B. Long by a 31–26 margin to become Senate Majority Whip, the youngest person to attain the position.
+While this further boosted his presidential image, he appeared conflicted by the inevitability of having to run for president; "Few who knew him doubted that in one sense he very much wanted to take that path", Time magazine reported, but "he had a fatalistic, almost doomed feeling about the prospect".
 The reluctance was in part due to the danger; Kennedy reportedly observed, "I know that I'm going to get my ass shot off one day, and I don't want to."
-Indeed, there were a constant series of death threats made against Kennedy for much of the rest of his career.
+Indeed, there were death threats made against Kennedy for much of the rest of his career.